 - Thanks to its extremely clean nature, the use of LPG contributes to the fight against air pollution problems.

 - LPG is the cleanest of all fossil fuels.

 - It is very useful for cooking.

-An ecological combustion without any smoke smell, no harmful discharge or particle and mainly gives off water vapor and CO2, but to a lesser extent, is what gives the GPL an essential place as alternative energy.
+Ecological combustion without odor or smoke, without harmful emissions or particles, and releases mainly water vapor and CO2, but to a lesser extent.
+This is what gives LPG an essential place as an alternative energy.